cognitedata/cognite-sdk-js/packages/wells/README.md

 const densityFilter: MeasurementFilter = {
   measurementType: MeasurementType.Density,
 };
-const geomechanicsFilter: MeasurementFilter = {
+const lotFilter: MeasurementFilter = {
-  measurementType: MeasurementType.Geomechanics,
+  measurementType: MeasurementType.LOT,
 };

 // Look for wells that match on ANY const measurementFilters: MeasurementFilters = {
-  containsAny: [gammaRayFilter, densityFilter, geomechanicsFilter], };
+  containsAny: [gammaRayFilter, densityFilter, lotFilter], };

 // OR, look for wells that match on ALL const measurementFilters: MeasurementFilters = {
-  containsAll: [gammaRayFilter, densityFilter, geomechanicsFilter], };
+  containsAll: [gammaRayFilter, densityFilter, lotFilter], };

 // apply filter